makarov-m/Ruoka/README.md

 source venv/bin/activate
 ```

-**3. run the following commands to prepare your local env for further deployment:**
+**3. Run the following commands to prepare your local env for further deployment:**

 ```bash
 # preparing layer for lambda function